danielbogomazov/LaLoop-iOS/README.md

-# LaLoop-iOS
+# LaLoop for iOS
-iOS application used to display upcoming music using the [apollo webscraper](https://github.com/danielbogomazov/apollo)
+LaLoop is an iOS application used to display upcoming music album release dates.

-## Version
+## Version 1.0.x
-Pre-alpha.
-Working on this application simultaneously to [apollo](https://github.com/danielbogomazov/apollo).
-A large change in one may affect the other greatly.
+Download LaLoop on the [App Store](https://itunes.apple.com/us/app/laloop/id1461729494?mt=8)

 ## Support
 If you're having any difficulties with the application, feel free to contact me at danielbogomazov@gmail.com _or_ by [creating a new issue](https://github.com/danielbogomazov/LaLoop-iOS/issues).
 LaLoop is developed and maintained by one person - replies may not be immediate.